If you have a medical emergency in France…

 ☛ Send a GP to your home

-☛ Send mobile resuscitation unit in absolute emergency
+☛ Send a mobile resuscitation unit in an absolute emergency

 Spotlight on….. the SAMU

-In 1792, Dominique LARREY, Napoleon Bonaparte’s surgeon-in-chief used to treat casualties directly, on the battle field in the hope of preventing complications such as gangrene – immobilization, excision and, if necessary, amputation were the principal methods.
+In 1792, Dominique LARREY, Napoleon Bonaparte’s surgeon-in-chief used to treat casualties on the battle field in the hope of preventing complications such as gangrene.
+His principal methods were immobilisation, excision and, if necessary, amputations.

 Subsequent wars have confirmed the importance of early treatment.

-The SAMU was created in the 1960s when a group of doctors wished to redress the balance between the treatment a casualty received in hospital compared to the available treatment at a road accident or in a patients home, recognising that to increase the patient’s chances of survival, quicker and better ‘on the spot’ measures were imperative.
+The SAMU was created in the 1960s when a group of doctors wished to redress the balance between the treatment a casualty received in hospital compared to the available treatment at a road accident or in a patient’s home.
+They recognised that a patient’s chances of survival increased the more quickly they were treated and decided that ‘on the spot’ measures were imperative.